kdbanman/macros/doc/gameroom.md

 ## Server

+### HTTP Gameroom Creation

 - authorized put/post to /create url creates gameroom
     - response is the new waiting join/<gameroom_id> url

+- authorized get from /archive/<gameroom_id> is returned .json played game log

+### WS Gameroom Connection

-- client /play/<game_id> url query (over ws://) is connected to gameroom
+- client ws:// connection to existing /play/<game_id> url is:
+    - connected to gameroom in non-full setup phase
         - client must reach current setup configuration
+    - denied connection to gameroom in full setup or run phase
+        - diverted to live /watch/<game_id> if possible

 #TODO

 ### Setup Phase

-- clients join with a put/post of username (default uuid if none)
-    - new client assigned an open socket
 - gameengine setup commands are received async from clients and pushed out
     - first-come-first-served semantics are fine for setup stage
     - setup configuration is allowed before all players have joined